tradingexpert/book_order_skeleton/README.md

-This is a test implementation of a book requesting service/ API
+This is a test implementation of a book ordering service/ API
 ---
-Docker deployment details:
+### Docker deployment details
 Simply run:
 `docker-compose up -d`